onethawt/idaplugins-list/README.md

   * convert function to __usercall or __userpurge
   * and more....

-* [IDAScope](https://bitbucket.org/daniel_plohmann/simplifire.idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
-It consists of multiple tabs, containing functionality to achieve different goals such as fast identification of semantically interesting locations in the analysis target, seamless access to MSDN documentation of Windows API, and finding of potential crypto/compression algorithms.

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

+* [IDA Scope](https://bitbucket.org/daniel_plohmann/simplifire.idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
+It consists of multiple tabs, containing functionality to achieve different goals such as fast identification of semantically interesting locations in the analysis target, seamless access to MSDN documentation of Windows API, and finding of potential crypto/compression algorithms.

+* [IDA Sploiter](http://thesprawl.org/projects/ida-sploiter/): IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
+Some of the plugin's features include a powerful ROP gadgets search engine, semantic gadget analysis and filtering, interactive ROP chain builder, stack pivot analysis, writable function pointer search, cyclic memory pattern generation and offset analysis, detection of bad characters and memory holes, and many others.

 * [IDA Stealth](http://newgre.net/idastealth): IDAStealth is a plugin which aims to hide the IDA debugger from most common anti-debugging techniques.
 The plugin is composed of two files, the plugin itself and a dll which is injected into the debuggee as soon as the debugger attaches to the process.
 The injected dll actually implements most of the stealth techniques either by hooking system calls or by patching some flags in the remote process.